mautic/developer-documentation-new/docs/rest_api/webhooks.rst

 POST parameters
 ---------------

-Accepts the same parameters as those described in :ref:`Create Webhook <create Webhook POST parameters>` and all parameters are optional.
+Accepts the same parameters as those described in :ref:`Create Webhook <create Webhook POST parameters>`.
+All parameters are optional.

 Response
 ========